pytorch/tutorials/prototype_source/ios_gpu_workflow.rst

       return nil;
     }

 As you can see, we simply just call ``.metal()`` to move our input tensor from CPU to GPU, and then call ``.cpu()`` to move the result back.
-Internally, ``.metal()`` will copy the data from the CPU buffer to a GPU buffer with proper memory format.
+Internally, ``.metal()`` will copy the input data from the CPU buffer to a GPU buffer and convert the memory format.
 When `.cpu()` is invoked, the GPU command buffer will be flushed and synced.
 The final result will then be copied back from the GPU buffer back to a CPU buffer.

 If everything works fine, you should see the inference results being showed on the screen.
 The result below is captured from a iPhone11 device